-Two facts have caught some growers unprepared to move on sunflower moth treatments: 1) buds of newer hybrids often open faster than older hybrids, and fields often go from 5% to near 75% bloom in as little as 2 days (one example from Hale Co.: Day 1-6%, day 2-19%, day 3-43%, day 4-67%), and 2) a sprayer may not be available at the critical time you need it.
-When a field of sunflowers is at 1-5% bloom, i.e. 1 to 5% of the plants are in bloom (which essentially means that though yellow ray flower petals are visible, usually physiological flowering, i.e. the disc flowers, are now shedding pollen), that is the time to make a spraying decision.
-If conditions are warm at 1-5% then you will meet just about any threshold for spraying in 1 and at most 2 days.
+Two issues have caught some growers unprepared to move quickly on sunflower moth treatments:

+- 1) buds of newer hybrids often open faster than older hybrids, and uniform fields often go from 5% to well over 50% bloom in as little as 2 days, - 2) a sprayer may not be available at the critical time you need it.
+When a field of sunflowers is at 1-5% bloom, i.e. 1 to 5% of the plants have physiological bloom on the face of the head (which essentially means that though yellow ray flower petals are visible, usually physiological flowering, i.e. the disc flowers, are now shedding pollen), it is time to make a spraying decision.

+If conditions are warm at 1-5% bloom, then you will meet just about any threshold for spraying in 1 and at most 2 days.
 If there is a delay of a couple days in scheduling a spray, then we still might be near 20%.
 In the past, too often spraying decisions were more likely to be made at 50% bloom, but in today's quicker-opening hybrids this leaves too little room for error.
 OK, so you sprayed for sunflower moth.
 Now what?
 Keep scouting!
 For one, you need to know for sure that your spray worked, and you won't know if you don't check.
-Particularly for early plantings many experienced sunflower growers budget a second spraying about five days later to avoid the possibility of any egg laying.
-In years of the most severe pressure, even a third spraying may be justified.
+Particularly for early plantings, many experienced sunflower growers budget a second spraying about five to seven days later to avoid the possibility of any egg laying.
+In years of the most severe pressure, even a third spraying might be justified.
+(This was more common for higher-value "in your mouth" chewing confectionary sunflower.)

 More northern states suggest that 1 to 2 sunflower moth adults per 5 plants is an economic threshold, especially for confectionary sunflowers.
-Current Texas guidelines said to spray when any moth-presence-are found in a field at 20-25% bloom.
+Current Texas guidelines say to spray at 20-25% of plants in any stage of physiological bloom when any moths are present in the field.
 Many farmers, however, rightly feel more secure scheduling a spray even if only a few scattered sunflower moths are present.
-If you are a new grower and don't have experience with this insect we would advise that you consider hiring a consultant or working with your local Extension IPM agent until you have learned how to respond appropriately-which means timeliness-to this insect.
-He or she can assist your scouting, spray decision-making, and offer suggestions on the several products that control this insect and how to apply them.
+If you are a new grower and don't have experience with this insect, I advise you to consider hiring a consultant or working with your local Extension IPM agent until you have learned how to respond appropriately-which means timeliness-to this insect.
+He or she can assist with your scouting, spray decision-making, and offer suggestions on the several products that control this insect and how to apply them.

 One agronomic practice that can affect our efforts to control sunflower moth is obtaining a uniform emergence of plants at once rather than spread out over several days or whenever the next rain occurs to germinate remaining seed.
 This is not always easily accomplished when planting in soils with poor moisture for good germination.
-But every effort should be made reach deeper to moisture if you have to, to get a uniform stand; it is OK to plant sunflower in the hole.
-(If irrigated, experienced growers suggest it is preferable to plant into moisture rather than water up after planting.)
+But every effort should be made to reach deeper moisture if you have to, to get a uniform stand.
+It is OK to plant sunflower "in the hole."
+(If irrigated, experienced growers suggest it is preferable to plant into moisture rather than water up after planting.
+The latter can create a 3-5 day difference in bloom.)
 Else sunflower moths will be actively laying eggs in a field over a longer period of time than you have the patience or money to make additional sprayings.